-The Directors expect that all or substantially all of the net investment income of the relevant Funds attributable to the Distributing Classes will be calculated as of the first Dealing Day of each calendar quarter (in relation to these classes of Shares, the "Record Date") and declared as a dividend to eligible Shareholders on the relevant Fund's register of Shareholders on the Record Date.
-Any such dividend will be distributed to the relevant Shareholders by electronic bank transfer to the account designated by the Shareholder in the application form, as amended from time to time, and normally within twenty Dealing Days from the Record Date.
+The Directors expect that all or substantially all of the net investment income of the relevant Funds attributable to the Distributing Class Shares will be calculated as of the last Dealing Day of each calendar quarter (the "Record Date") and declared as a dividend to eligible Shareholders on the relevant Fund's register of Shareholders on the Record Date.
+Any such dividend will be distributed to the relevant Shareholders by electronic bank transfer to the account designated by the Shareholder in the application form, as amended from time to time, and normally within ten Dealing Days from the last calendar Dealing Day of the relevant calendar quarter.
 The Articles of Association empower the Directors to declare dividends in respect of any Shares out of net income (including interest income) and the excess of realised and unrealised capital gains over realised and unrealised losses in respect of investments of the Company.
 This includes, but is not restricted to, the right to declare dividends in order to more closely align distributions made in relation to a reporting period to income calculated as reportable for UK Offshore Funds tax purposes (for further information refer to United Kingdom taxation section below).
-Net realised and unrealised capital gains of the relevant Funds attributable to the Distributing Classes are expected to be retained by the relevant Fund which will result in an increase in the Net Asset Value per Share.
+Net realised and unrealised capital gains of the relevant Funds attributable to the Distributing Class Shares are expected to be retained by the relevant Fund which will result in an increase in the Net Asset Value per Share.
 The Directors, nevertheless, reserve the right to declare dividends in respect of such realised and unrealised capital gains less realised and unrealised capital losses in their sole discretion.